OhtuKisalli/kisallioppiminen.server/README.md

 ## Deploying

+Commandline access:
+* Clone this repository
+* Ask for access rights to heroku
+* `heroku run console` in project root folder

 1. Push to master branch of this repository
 2. Travis will deploy code to heroku if all tests pass
 3. (do not push directly to heroku)